offin-abena/laravel-docker-skeleton/README.md

 ## Installation
 ### Install Laravel
 Clone the repo at your development machine.
-Go to your *Laravel Docker* directory.
+Go to your *Laravel-Docker-Skeleton* directory.
 Then Run this
 ```
 A current version of laravel 8 is found in the ./src folder kindly feel free to make the required changes and develop your project